wilsonify/wilsonify.github.io/content/recipes/5SPICE FRIED RICE WITH SWEET POTATOES1.md

 more of the water as needed.
 Cook until the potato is close to tender and browning on some sides, 5 to 8 minutes.
 Add the onion and carrot and cook until the onions are translucent, about 3 more minutes.
 Add the 5-spice powder and garlic, mix well, then remove the vegetables from the pan.
-Scrape the pan clean cause we aren’t fucking done.
+Scrape the pan clean cause we aren’t  done.
 3 In a small glass, mix together the soy sauce, vinegar, and chili paste.
 Heat the wok back up over medium heat and add the remaining 1 tsp oil.
 Throw in the rice and stir-fry until it begins to warm, 3 to 5 minutes.
 Drizzle the sauce over the rice, mix well, then add the cooked